-Repeat what you hear in your own words, helping the coachee reflect on their own challenges, listen to their own thinking and see different perspectives.
+Repeat what you hear in your own words, helping the coachee reflect on their own challenges, listen to their thinking, and see different perspectives.

-Ask clarifying questions, having the coachee elaborate on her story; this will help for the coachee to better understand the situation she’s presenting, but also to get clarity on the topic.
+Ask clarifying questions and have the coachee elaborate on her story; this will help the coachee better understand the situation she’s presenting and get clarity on the topic.

-Ask the coachee what she feels in their present state, what emotions were triggered while sharing a story or a situation.
+Ask the coachee what she feels in their present state and what emotions were triggered while sharing a story or a situation.
 Coach from there.
-Helping the coachee being aware of their own emotions, acknowledging them, gives them a huge help to move forward with their growth and change.
+Helping the coachee be aware of their own emotions and acknowledge them helps them move forward with their growth and change.